5 Ways To Use A French Oven All Year Round

 3. Think outside (the french oven)

 Did you know that cast iron has amazing insulation properties?
 As well as retaining the heat, it also retains the cold.
 For your next outdoor BBQ, fill your cast iron casserole half-full with ice.
-It then becomes a great serving dish for your seafood.
+It then becomes a great serving dish for your cold seafood platter.
 Pop your oysters or prawns on the bed of ice and pop on the lid.
 Instant outdoor fridge!

 4. As a bread oven